-1 2 3 "is to establish criteria and performance standards to direct and manage development and other activities in beach and dune areas in a manner that: 4 5 "(a) Conserves, protects and, where appropriate, restores the resources and benefits of coastal beach and dune areas; 6 7 "(b) Reduces the risks to life and property from natural and man- induced actions on these inherently dynamic landforms; and 8 9 10 11 12 "(c) Ensures that the siting and design of development in beach and dune areas is consistent with Statewide Planning Goals 7 and 18, and the Hazards Element and Beaches and Dunes Element of the Tillamook County Comprehensive Plan."
+1 "is to establish criteria and performance standards to direct and 2 manage development and other activities in beach and dune areas in 3 ' a manner that: 1 "(a) Congaryon protects and whom appropriate restaurs the

+- "(a) Conserves, protects and, where appropriate, restores the resources and benefits of coastal beach and dune areas; - "(b) Reduces the risks to life and property from natural and maninduced actions on these inherently dynamic landforms; and - "(c) Ensures that the siting and design of development in beach and dune areas is consistent with Statewide Planning Goals 7 and 18, and the Hazards Element and Beaches and Dunes Element of the Tillamook County Comprehensive Plan."
 (Emphasis added.)

-13 State wide Planning Goal 7 (Areas Subject to Natural Hazards) is "[t]o 14 protect peop ole and property from natural hazards."
-Goal 7 identifies a variety of 15 implementa tion requirements.
-For example, Goal 7, IR 4, provides, "Local 16 government s will be deemed to comply with Goal 7 for coastal and riverine flood 17 hazards by adopting and implementing local flood plain regulations that meet the 18 minimum National Flood Insurance Program (NFIP) requirements."2
+Statewide Planning Goal 7 (Areas Subject to Natural Hazards) is "[t]o protect people and property from natural hazards."
+Goal 7 identifies a variety of implementation requirements.
+For example, Goal 7, IR 4, provides, "Local governments will be deemed to comply with Goal 7 for coastal and riverine flood hazards by adopting and implementing local flood plain regulations that meet the minimum National Flood Insurance Program (NFIP) requirements."2